 - When you calculate your hourly wage, you are getting a more accurate picture of how much money you are truly earning.

 The hourly wage is just one way to look at a person’s earnings.
-The daily wage and the living wage are two other ways to measure earnings.
+The daily wage and a decent living wage are two other ways to measure earnings.

 - The daily rate is the salary divided by the number of days worked.